Xyclade/MachineLearning/Readme.md

 Unfortunately I cannot provide you with a golden rule to when your model was trained with the best possible training set.
 One would say that the model with the least error rate is always the best, but when you recall the term [overfitting](#overfitting), picking this particular model might perform really bad on future data.
 This is why having a large enough and representative dataset is key to a good Machine Learning application.
 However, when aware of this issue, you could implement manners to keep updating your model based on new data and known correct classifications.

-Let's suppose you implement the K-NN into your application, then you should have gone through the following steps.
+Let's recap what we've done so far.
 First you took care of getting the training and testing data.
 Next up you generated and validated several models and picked the model which gave the best results.
-After these steps you can finally do predictions using your ML implementation:
+Then we now have one final step to do, which is making predictions using this model:

 ```scala
 val knn = KNN.learn(record._1, record._2, 3)